ItsLJcool/codename-website/wiki/index.md

 - Frakits - useless documentation and tons of styling.
 - Nex_isDumb - other documentations, keeping the api up to date (mostly) plus few other stuff.
 - swordcube - helping hand for documentation.
-- Care or _chronicsilly - helped with keeping my sanity.
 - ItsLJcool - reworking the wiki to be up-to-date with v1.0.1+.